 Until today, any uniformed Virgin Atlantic employee had to make sure that their tattoos were covered.
-But now, employees can show off their ink to the world, while still representing Virgin Atlantic in their uniform.
+But now, cabin crew can show off their ink to the world, while still representing Virgin Atlantic in their uniform on Virgin Atlantic flights.

 In its latest campaign, See the world differently, Virgin Atlantic champions individuality and celebrates the uniqueness of its people and customers.
 The new advert is a colourful celebration of the diversity of the world around us.
-Of loving every inch of yourself and taking pride in what makes you special.
+It's all about loving every inch of yourself and taking pride in what makes you special.
 Everyone’s welcome on board with Virgin Atlantic, and you can be wonderfully, unapologetically yourself.

-The Virgin Atlantic uniform was designed by Vivienne Westwood, who is world-renowned for her part in the creation of punk.
+The Virgin Atlantic uniform for cabin crew was designed by Vivienne Westwood, who is world-renowned for her part in the creation of punk.
 So it’s only fitting that Virgin Atlantic team members can express themselves with their unique tattoos, wearing the red uniforms designed by the godmother of punk.